If you wish to access all of the audio files along the Walkway (to use your phone instead of the kiosks), please go to our main Audio Tour page.

 As you look to the southeast or about 45° to the left, you will see a small white building made of the same white material as the Welcome Center.
 This building is used to house fire-fighting equipment and other essential supplies for our Animal Care and Operations teams.
 Directly beyond it are multiple Lion habitats, in which lions rescued from Spain and Bolivia live.
 In another one of the Lion habitats is where Baby Leo and his pride of Lions live.
 Baby Leo was rescued at four months of age after unsuccessfully being given to a three year old girl as a birthday present!
 Also out in that direction is the Asiatic Black Bear, Dillan, rescued from a sportsmen’s club in Pennsylvania in early 2020.
 Even farther out and to the south are over a dozen Tiger habitats in which live most of the 39 Tigers rescued from the self-proclaimed “Tiger King”, Joe Exotic, in late 2017.

-In front of you in the middle of our Leopard habitat is what we call our Leopard sky bridge.
-Like most cats, including house cats, Leopards enjoy being in a position that is higher than the ground around them.
+The large tiger habitat in front of you includes a wonderful sky bridge.
+All cats, including house cats, enjoy being in a position that is higher than the ground around them.
 This gives them an obvious sense of safety but also allows them to better see the surrounding terrain.
 If you look closely at the four towers holding up the bridge, you will see that there are four platforms.
-The Leopards, especially in the evening hours, can often be found on one of those higher platforms.
-The Sanctuary has both typical orange-spotted Leopards as well as melanistic or black Leopards.
-In the wild only about 4 to 6% of these powerful animals are melanistic but they are more common in captivity.
-There are not nearly as many Leopards in captivity as there are Tigers and Lions, so it has been many years since the Sanctuary has rescued one of these gorgeous animals.
+These two tiger siblings, especially in the evening hours, can often be found on one of those higher platforms on each end.
+“Caeser”, and “Mirage” were rescued from the infamous Tiger King Park in Thackerville, Oklahoma when they were just 10 weeks old.
+Now they have a life of peace and plenty, instead of one for human gain.